nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * Trigger days: seven checkboxes, one for each day of the week.
 Checking or clearing these boxes sets corresponding bits in the trigger date field.
 * Switch time: three number entry fields denoting when to switch to this profile (hour and minute) and the duration of this show (minutes).

-Once the data is gathered, NvDA will first check if trigger date checkboxes are checked (if no checkboxes are checked, the profile is removed).
+Once the data is gathered, NVDA will first check if trigger date checkboxes are checked (if no checkboxes are checked, the profile is removed).
 Next, NVDA will see if another profile has taken the given time slot, and if not, will proceed to store the next trigger date and time (will not be saved until OK button is clicked from the main add-on settings dialog).

 This concludes a detailed tour of Studio app module internals.
 The rest of the article will focus on SPL Studio Utilities global plugin, encoder support and a few thoughts on how the add-on is developed, starting with a tour of SPL Controller layer commands.